 Of course, those meals often come at five-star prices, too.
 But, you don't have to pay $300-$400 (for four people) for outstanding dining by the shore.

-I had been hearing rave reviews from friends about a recent Anguilla restaurant opening.
-"Excellent Itlanian, comfortable dining, affordable price, and right on the beach at Sandy Ground."
+One restaurant that gets rave reviews over and over is Dolce Vita.
+"Excellent Italian, comfortable dining, affordable price, and right on the beach at Sandy Ground."

 Dolce Vita: Italian Beach Restaurant & Bar